blockrockettech/digital-oracles-prototype/README.md

 ### Deployed Contracts
 * (Ropsten) https://ropsten.etherscan.io/address/0xae7fd5f460ff90fdcb86963de4c3dddd237614ad

-### GAS constraints
+### GAS Limits and Constraints
-* Each transaction will get the latest standard GAS price, if this reaches above the value in `functions/const.js` - `MAX_GAS_PRICE` the txs will fail
+* Each transaction will get the latest standard GAS price, if this reaches above the value in `functions/const.js` - `MAX_GAS_PRICE` the txs will not be submit and an error will be returned from the service

 ### Network IDs